 Beyond the Blogspace

-When I’m not partaking in blogging theatrics, I am a student that is attending two universities for various things.
-My majors include Japanese Language and Literature, Comparative World Literature, and Creative Writing.
-My goal is to become a Jōdo Shinshū Buddhist Minister and a translator of Japanese literature one day!
+When I’m not partaking in blogging theatrics, I am a student that is attending their dream university.
+My majors include Japanese Studies and Asian-American Studies (my Uni was pivotal in the establishment of Asian American studies across the US, and maintains some of the best programmes of study on these subjects across the West Coast, wooot).
+My goal is to become a Jōdo Shinshū Buddhist Minister and a translator of Japanese literature one day, as well as a professor of Asian and Asian-American Literatures!
 Additionally, I’m a collector of languages!
 Fiji Hindi and Urdu were my first languages with British English being my third.
 I have also learned a bit of Italian, and am currently studying Japanese (with JLPT certification aspirations).
-The next two languages I want to try my hand at include Arabic and Spanish.
+The next two languages I want to try my hand at include Arabic and Korean.

 Beyond blogging and schooling, I work very diligently at crafting stories with the hopes of becoming a published author one day!
 That is my ultimate dream in my little, itty-bitty life.